Tell your doctor if you notice a change to a mole, freckle or a normal patch of skin.

 Looking at photographs of abnormal moles and melanomas may help you to recognise what is not normal.
 Remember though, that not normal for you is what counts.

 You can get a melanoma anywhere in the body.
 But they are more common in certain parts of the body.
 This differs for men and women.

 Melanomas in men are most common on the back.
 In women, the most common site is the legs.

 Rarely, melanoma can start in the eye.

-If melanoma is growing inside the eye, there will be not be any outward sign.
-But you may have changes in your eyesight.
+But if melanoma is growing inside the eye, there is usually no outward sign.
+But you might have changes in your eyesight.
 This type of melanoma is most often diagnosed during a routine eye examination by an optician or eye specialist.

 - you have any of the ABCDE signs